 Best Smartwatches and Wearables for Seniors 2025

-For over 11 years, SafeWise experts have conducted independent research and testing to create unbiased, human reviews.
-Learn how we test and review.
+For over 12 years, SafeWise has conducted independent research and testing to write unbiased, human reviews (not robots).
+Read our methodology.

-Cathy, a Safe Sleep Ambassador, specializes in family safety, simplifying complex topics for trusted sites like Safety.com with 8+ years of writing experience.
+Cathy holds a certificate in gerontology and specializes in family safety, simplifying complex topics for trusted sites like Safety.com with 10+ years of writing experience.

-Senior wearables to stay active and independent
+Wearable tech helps seniors stay active and independent

-The best senior smartwatches and wearables have a mix of emergency features—like fall detection and an SOS button—and health or fitness tracking.
+The best senior smartwatches and wearables have a mix of emergency features — like fall detection and an SOS button — and health or fitness tracking.
 Some older adults also benefit from devices that are linked to a loved one's smartphone for easy GPS tracking.
 We also considered accessibility and ease of use to round out our list.

 Our number-one choice is none other than the Apple Watch.
 It has the best combination of senior-friendly features: automatic fall detection, an SOS button, gobs of health monitoring metrics, and a large, easy-to-see screen.
 Plus, Apple recently partnered with Lively to offer professional emergency monitoring services.

-Compare the best senior wearable
+Compare the best senior smartwatches and wearables

 Amazon.com price as of post date.
 Offers and availability may vary by location and are subject to change.
 Read full disclaimer.